vjeux/jspp/README.md

 Exception
 --------
 Javascript exception mechanism is directly borrowed from C++, therefore we can use the native one.

+We need to throw a Javascript object.
+We can either throw a new instance of a Javascript function or use <code>_()</code> to cast a string into an object.
 <table><tr><td><strong>C++</strong><pre>
 var go_die = function () {
     throw _("Exception!");